Beta-ureidopropionase

-Thus, the two substrates of this enzyme are N-carbamoyl-beta-alanine and H_{2}O, whereas its 3 products are beta-alanine, CO_{2}, and NH_{3}.
+The enzyme characterised from rat liver hydrolyses 3-ureidopropionic acid to β-alanine, with ammonia and carbon dioxide as byproducts.
+In humans, the reaction is part of the breakdown of pyrimidines.

-This enzyme belongs to the family of hydrolases, those acting on carbon-nitrogen bonds other than peptide bonds, specifically in linear amides.
+This enzyme is a hydrolase, one acting on carbon-nitrogen bonds other than peptide bonds, specifically in linear amides.
 The systematic name of this enzyme class is N-carbamoyl-beta-alanine amidohydrolase.
-This enzyme participates in 3 metabolic pathways: pyrimidine metabolism, beta-alanine metabolism, and pantothenate and coenzyme A biosynthesis.